xbeat/Machine-Learning/README.md

 End-to-End Retrieval-Augmented Generation (RAG)

 End-to-End Retrieval-Augmented Generation (RAG) is an advanced natural language processing technique that combines the power of large language models with information retrieval systems.
 This approach enhances the generation of text by incorporating relevant external knowledge, leading to more accurate and contextually rich outputs.

+## Local-First Text-to-SQL Tool with Python

+Introduction to Local-First Text-to-SQL

+Local-first Text-to-SQL is an approach that focuses on processing natural language queries into SQL statements directly on the user's device.
+This method enhances privacy, reduces latency, and allows for offline functionality.
+Let's explore how to implement this using Python.

 ## Denoising Diffusion Probabilistic Models in Python